yiftachmeitar/PsychoPy2Research/README.md

 # PsychoPy2Research
-A repository for building a psychology experiment for stress and anxiety
+A repository for building a psychology experiment for stress and anxiety, giving electrical shocks to the tested person and measuring his reactions, using PsychoPy library.

 ## Instructions